310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Madara %}
 Excuuuse meeeeeee!

-This is *astounding!* You called out for me so suddenly; I was surprised!
+This is *astounding!* You called out for me sooo suddenly; I was surprised!

-I can’t even *imagine* what this is all about, but!
-Luckily I’ve got free time, so I can take care of anything right now!
+I can’t even *imagine* what this is all about, buuut!
+Luckily I’ve got free time, so I can take care of aaanything right now!

 Now then!
 What do I need to do?
 Does your coffin need fixing after being broken again?
-Or do you need me to help out with idol-related work?
+Ooor do you need me to help out with idol-related work?

-Go ahead and ask anything of me!
-Whether it's demolishing a building, arranging a passport, smuggling, or even murder, I’d do anything for you!
+Go ahead and ask aaanything of me!
+Whether it's demolishing a building, arranging a passport, smuggling, or even murder, I’d do aaanything for you!
 Hahaha!! ☆
 {% endbubble %}

 {% bubble Rei %}